jogleasonjr/dainty-vs/readme.md

 }
 ```

 Each replacement is a tuple, where the first value represents the dark variation of the theme.
 The second value represents the light variation.
-For categories there is an inner tuple representing the background color, and text color, respectively.
+For categories there is an inner tuple representing the background and text color, respectively.

 ## License